johanseverinson/Furcellaria-lumbricalis-population-genomics/README.md

 Function to plot admixture.

 popgen_analyses_R.R
-R script for performing clone correction, PCoA, admixture, test isolation by distance, find outlier loci from BayeScan and the selective sweep, calculate and test diversity metrics and produce maps.
+R script for performing ploidy assessment, clone correction, PCoA, admixture, test isolation by distance, find outlier loci from BayeScan and the selective sweep, calculate and test diversity metrics and produce maps.

 selective_sweep_files.zip
 Files produced by PCAngsd for selective sweep.